Transportation System Safety Goals & Considerations

 Wade Greiman (17:31)

 I think as far as the experience and the depth of our staff is concerned too, we also can do soup to nuts as it relates to transportation.
-We can start with transportation planning, developing a master plan for a community as it relates to capacity, future roadway network improvements, safety improvements, all the way through to final design and construction administration, and observation for those actual improvements so that they get done correctly.
-It’s the depth of staff, and it’s the comprehensive experience that we can bring to bear to any city, county, state jurisdiction.
+We can start with transportation planning, developing a master plan for a community as it relates to capacity, future roadway network improvements, and safety improvements, all the way through to final design and construction administration and observation for those actual improvements so that they get done correctly.
+It’s the depth of staff and it’s the comprehensive experience that we can bring to bear to any city, county, or state jurisdiction.
 To make sure that their safety needs are met.

 Wade Greiman (18:11)